Class Arachnida (Arachnids)

 Order Trombidiformes (Trombid mites)

 Species Aceria macrorhyncha (Nalepa, 1889)

 Gall height 6 mm.

-Seen spring to autumn, it is common and widespread.
+Seen spring to autumn, and found wherever the host tree grows.
+Common and widespread.
 Native to Britain.

 Local wood, South Staffordshire May 2020. © Peter Hillman.